-&lt;sup>20 Based on NYSDOS and CGR's experience in other communities, these cost estimates are fairly conservative as the true costs of municipal refuse collection are realistically higher when additional general administrative costs are included.
+&lt;sup>20 Based on CGR's experience in other communities, these cost estimates are conservative, meaning on the low end of costs for providing municipal refuse collection.

 The Town does not provide refuse collection as a municipal service.
 Town-Outside residents contract with a private vendor.
 The Committee Chair contacted primary vendors servicing properties within the Town of Saratoga.
 Assuming a weekly pick-up, with a 95 gallon container which holds 8 bags, plus bi-weekly recycling service, an estimated annual cost for a residential property is estimated to be \$320.